A woman´s fiat: Her gift to the Church

 The Marian Dimension of the Second Vatican Council

 She is the Immaculate Church.
-She is the heart perfectly united to the Heart of Christ.
-She is the feminine heart in the plan of salvation; the Woman whose fiat brought about the savior of the world.
-She is the woman who has uniquely cooperated in the plan of salvation.
-She has exercised fully her mission as Mother of the Word Incarnate, the Redeemer of Man, and her maternal mission in the life and formation of the Mystical Body of Her Son, the Church.
+She is the Heart perfectly united to the Heart of Christ.
+She is the feminine Heart in the plan of salvation; the Woman whose fiat brought about the Savior of the world.
+She is the Woman who has uniquely cooperated in the plan of salvation.
+She has exercised fully Her mission as Mother of the Word Incarnate, the Redeemer of Man, and Her maternal mission in the life and formation of the Mystical Body of Her Son, the Church.

 Women Change History